History of Germans in America-German American Life Book

 “German American Life” is like a road trip across an America I want to get to know.

-German America Life is Available on Amazon in Paperback (new and used) and for Kindle
+German America Life, a History of Germans in America, is Available on Amazon in Paperback (new and used) and for Kindle